What a Croc! Discovering Laws of the Jungle in Costa Rica

 Crocodile nemesis: the tiger heron–Photo by Wallace Immen

 Beautiful but also formidable are bare-throated tiger herons.
 Believe it or not they are the prime predators of crocodiles.
-Only 2 per cent of baby crocodiles make it to adulthood because birds like this make them a big part of their diets, Elvis says.
+Only two per cent of baby crocodiles make it to adulthood because birds like this make them a big part of their diets, Elvis says.
 Crocs can also fall prey to lizards, eagles and other crocodiles before they get big enough to be top predators themselves.

 We get to see the next generation of croc killers in nests overhead–Photo by Wallace Immen